Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 This article appears in the Winter 2015 issue of The American Prospect magazine.

 The stubborn appeal of the libertarian idea persists, despite mountains of evidence that the free market is neither efficient, nor fair, nor free from periodic catastrophe.
-(Interesting that the alternative, government intervention and central planning, is orders of magnitude worse.
+(Interesting in that the alternative, government intervention and central planning, is orders of magnitude worse.

 We suspect the author is using words like "efficient" and "fair" in a different sense than the typical person, let alone how a libertarian might use them.)